plausible/docs/docs/custom-event-goals.md

 * precise locations
 * IP addresses
 * pseudonymous cookie IDs, advertising IDs or other pseudonymous end user identifiers

-## Verify that the CSS class has been added correctly

-After adding the class, please go back to your site, and verify that the class attribute got added with the exact required format.
-You can check it by right-clicking the element and inspecting it.
-This will show you the HTML code of the element.

-In some cases, the tracking classes might be added to a wrapper `<div>` element (parent to the element you want to track), but don't worry, Plausible will still be able to track clicks on the child element if its parent has the necessary classes.

-If your CMS doesn't support CSS class names or if it overrides the format of your class names, you would need to use custom JavaScript code to either trigger custom events manually or to attach the class names to your element dynamically.

 <br />